skyfielders/python-skyfield/skyfield/documentation/planets.rst

     from skyfield.api import load
     planets = load('de421.bsp')

-Once an ephemeris file has been downloaded to your current directly, re-running your program will simply reuse the copy on disk instead of downloading it all over again.
+Once an ephemeris file has been downloaded to your current directory, re-running your program will simply reuse the copy on disk instead of downloading it all over again.